Scaling limit for a long-range divisible sandpile: Convergence of odometers

-Recall from \eqref{def-alter-superh} the definition of superharmonicity for functions that are not twice differentiable.
-The next lemma is a consequence of the previous one.

-\begin{lemma} Let $f$ be a bounded measurable function, with compact support.
-Suppose that $f$ is positive in an open set $U$.
-Then $G_M*f$ is continuous, and superharmonic in $U$. \end{lemma} \begin{proof} By Lemma \ref{GM-derivada}, and since $f$ is bounded with compact support and the first partial derivatives of $G_M$ are locally integrable, it is easy to see that $G_M*f$ is continuous.
+Now, by Proposition \ref{GM-derivada}, and since $f$ is bounded with compact support and the first partial derivatives of $G_M$ are locally integrable, it is easy to see that $G_M*f$ is continuous.
 Now, fix a positive function $\phi\in C_c^\infty$ supported in $U$.
-Then, by Lemma~\ref{inversion}, we have
+Then, we have

 since $f$ and $\phi$ are both positive in $U$. \end{proof}

 The next proposition states the convergence of the majorants.